DIDAS-swiss/didas-glossary/.github/ISSUE_TEMPLATE/new-definition.md

 ---
-name: New Term
+name: New Definition
-about: Suggest an new term
+about: Suggest a new definition
 title: ''
 labels: glossary, new term
 assignees: jonpetersathan